PolarGeospatialCenter/pgc-code-tutorials/dynamic_stac_api/desktop_gis_stac_access.md

 ## QGIS
 The developers of the STAC Spec provide detailed tutorials for [installing the QGIS STAC API Browser Plugin](https://stacspec.org/en/tutorials/1-install-stac-api-browser-qgis-plugin/) and [using the plugin](https://stacspec.org/en/tutorials/2-intro-to-stac-api-browser-qgis-plugin/).
-We will give a brief overview here for loading the PGC STAC with the tool.
+We will give a brief overview here for loading data from the PGC STAC with the plugin.

 1. Install the STAC API Browser in QGIS: from the Plugins menu, search for and select the STAC API Browser, then click `Install Plugin`.